 Just like there are a number of techniques that are great for dealing with growling and snarling of all types from your beagle, there are also techniques that aren’t as good.
 Here are a few things that, although they might seem like good ideas or you’ve seen and heard them elsewhere, should not be done to discipline or train your beagle.

 For starters, and this should be quite obvious, never, ever hit your dog.
 Not only is it cruel and inhumane to physically harm your dog, but it does not help discipline the dog and can, in fact, cause long-term behavioral problems with the animal.

 There is plenty of research to show that hitting dogs does not work, and it is also extremely cruel and defeats the purpose of having your beagle in the first place, so never do it.

 Don’t Raise Your Voice

 As briefly mentioned above, you should refrain from raising your voice or otherwise getting aggressive with your beagle.
-This will only escalate the beagle’s fear and anxiety, and exacerbate the problem rather than making it better.
+This will only escalate the beagle’s fear and anxiety and exacerbate the problem rather than make it better.
 You can not scare your beagle into being quiet or stopping growling.